Bridget Ogilvie: Awards and honours

 In 1994, Ogilvie won the Kilgerran Prize of the Foundation for Science and Technology.
-In the 1996 New Year Honours List, Ogilvie was made a Dame Commander of the Order of the British Empire (DBE) and was elected a Fellow of the Royal Society (FRS) in 2003.
+In the 1996 New Year Honours List, Ogilvie was made a Dame Commander of the Order of the British Empire (DBE) and was an inaugural Fellow of the Academy of Medical Sciences in 1998 and was elected a Fellow of the Royal Society (FRS) in 2003.

 In 2007, she was appointed a Companion of the Order of Australia (AC), Australia's highest civilian honour, with the citation: "For service to science in the field of biomedical research, particularly related to veterinary and medical parasitology, and through support for research funding to improve global health."

-She is a member of the Advisory Council for the Campaign for Science and Engineering.
+She was a member of the Advisory Council for the Campaign for Science and Engineering.
 In 2008 she was elected to the Australian Academy of Science.
-She is an Honorary Fellow of St Edmund's College, Cambridge.
+She was an Honorary Fellow of St Edmund's College, Cambridge.

-She is an honorary member of the British Society for Immunology.
+She was an honorary member of the British Society for Immunology.

 In 2016 the Wellcome Sanger Institute named their new sequencing operations building after her.